Bulleringa National Park

 Bulleringa is a national park in Shire of Mareeba, Queensland, Australia, 1,448 km northwest of Brisbane.
 The park protects a unique array of vegetation communities and wildlife.
-The average elevation of the terrain is 325 meters.
+The average elevation of the terrain is 325 metres.
 170 different species of animals and 360 species of plants have been recorded in the park.

 Facilities

 Bulleringa has no visitor facilities and there is no public access.